2 week North Island itinerary and travel guide

 You could argue that the South Island of New Zealand is more beautiful, and people definitely do.
 Including me.
 The South Island is stunning.

-But the North Island is just as diverse as and has more pizazz in the form of geothermal activity and volcanic cones.
+But the North Island is just as diverse and has more pizazz in the form of geothermal activity and volcanic cones.
 It’s very special to swim in a hot river, see steaming vents on a hike across volcanic terrain, and swim at beaches of crystal clear water.

 Also, the sandflies are nowhere near as bad in the North Island.

-In all seriousness, I’ve driven laps around the North Island and still haven’t got sick of it.
 In this two week itinerary, I’ve included some of my favourite places to visit and things to do.
+I’ve tried to bring together off-the-beaten-track destinations that I love, as well as the popular attractions.

 I hope this gives you inspiration for exploring Te Ika-a-Māui.